3 Ways to Prepare Your Data For a Cyber Black Friday

-From accelerating app development with faster test cycles and enabling companies to pivot their strategies from in-person shopping to digital, retailers must embrace their status as a data company.
+From accelerating app development with faster test cycles and allowing companies to pivot their strategies from in-person shopping to digital, retailers must embrace their status as a data company.

 The key to winning as a data company?
-Start with a DataOps platform.
-A DataOps platform combines data compliance and on-demand data delivery to fuel cloud, AI, and digital transformation initiatives.
-Here are three ways a DataOps platform can transform Black Friday preparations for enterprise data teams and meet the massive spike in demand for digital shopping.
+Start with an API-first data platform that enables programmable data infrastructure.
+Here are three ways a data platform like Delphix can transform Black Friday preparations for enterprise data teams and meet the massive spike in demand for digital shopping.

 1. Speed Up Application Development

 One of the biggest challenges to fast-tracking digital applications and experiences is the time-consuming and resource-constraining effort of migrating, moving, and securing massive amounts of enterprise data.
 Data exists everywhere in ecommerce and mobile applications, logistics systems, marketing and promotions, customer service, and ERP systems.

 In order to drive customer experience transformations, retail companies need to harness data across heterogeneous systems while cutting time and cost.
 With an API-first data platform, software teams have the ability to automatically provision data into environments to accelerate test cycles, integrate data across systems for fast, flexible systems integration testing, and enable fast end-to-end testing of applications—preventing downtime that can result in major revenue loss.

 2. Perform at Scale and Boost Profits with AI and Analytics